 However, the paper’s sensationalist approach to reporting the gruesome murder caused outrage.

-Featuring a picture of Ms Prasetyo, 27, in a bikini and an inside story headline “Ladyboy and the Butcher”.
+The story featured a picture of Ms Mayang Prasetyo in a bikini.
+The paper also headlined an inside story ‘Ladyboy and the Butcher’.

-She told the Brisbane Times: “It’s disgusting, it’s just sensationalism, it’s dehumanising a trans woman.
+“It’s disgusting, it’s just sensationalism and it’s dehumanising a trans woman.

 “Trans women struggle to be accepted as women and the term she-male is very derogatory.”

 Ms Prasetyo’s partner Marcus Volke reportedly murdered and then dismembered her.